RAU

 Short description

-Environmental samples will be systematically obtained from road runoff, road sweepings and air, in such amounts that reproducible analysis can be carried out.
-For all tests, a sampling concept will be prepared in advance by the partners mentioned.
+Environmental samples were systematically obtained from road runoff, road sweepings and air, in such amounts that reproducible analysis was carried out.
+For all tests, a sampling concept was prepared in advance by the partners mentioned.
 As part of the sampling concept, a sampling area-dependent data collection plan was created.
-The sampling concept for the in situ measurement of the different catchment areas takes into account up to 30 rain events per year and a variety of measurement points.
-The challenge is to sample individual rain events and evaluate the runoff quantities.
+The sampling concept for the in situ measurement of the different catchment areas took into account up to 30 rain events per year and a variety of measurement points.
+The challenge was to sample individual rain events and evaluate the runoff quantities.

 WP 1.3 Development of the sampling basket